Computer and Uses of Computers

 2. The teacher shows/projects the video on the screen.

-Guided Watching
+Guided watching

-Bring attention to the screen, “Let’s watch this lesson.
+Bring the attention of the students to the screen and say, “Let’s watch this video.”

-Play video
+Play the video

 Uses of Computer